 Te reo Māori vocabulary terms such as papatipu (mass), kahaoro (volume), taumaha (heavy) and taimāmā (light) could be introduced in this unit and used throughout other mathematical learning.

 - Session 2: cartons or boxes filled with blocks (varying masses), chart paper

 - Session 3: Paper or light card, popcorn

 - Session 4: Paper cups, beans, containers (varying sizes and shapes), water tray

 Session 1: Tricky bags

-In this activity we investigate two bags that look the same but one empty and the other is filled with books.
+In this activity we investigate bags that look the same, but one is empty and the others are filled with books.

 Are these bags the same or different?